wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.2.8 =
+* Add more specific selector to input css to avoid conflicts
+* Replace close button with image for better display on Mac

 = 1.2.7 =
 * Fix mismatch between preview and embedded view for "express-yourself" template